mahafuzfaysal2104/AG-3-Cyber-Resilience-for-an-Agribusiness-Back-Office-PG5/evidence/faysal/week-9.md

 - [x] **APP01 → MinIO Nextcloud backup, snapshot verification, and successful recovery**

-- **What I did:** Completed a controlled end-to-end backup and restore test between APP01 and BKP01.
-APP01 created backup data in the production Restic repository, BKP01 verified the APP01 snapshot, and the backed-up data was restored into a separate recovery directory without overwriting live Nextcloud data.
+- **What I did:** Completed APP01 → MinIO backup and restore testing, including snapshot verification and recovery to an isolated folder.

-- **Why I need to do this:** A backup system is only useful if stored data can also be recovered successfully.
-This test proves both the backup and recovery directions.
+- **Why I needed to do this:** To confirm that backed-up data can be recovered successfully.

-- **Problem and Solution:** Earlier testing was blocked by TCP routing problems and MinIO `PutObject` timeouts.
-After correcting the BKP01 return route, confirming TCP 9000 connectivity, and using the controlled Restic workflow, the backup and restore test completed successfully.
+- **Problem and Solution:** Fixed routing and MinIO connectivity issues, enabling successful backup and recovery.

-- **Justification:** This proves the complete technical path: **APP01 → Restic → MinIO/BKP01 → snapshot verification → isolated restore**.
-The successful controlled test proves the mechanism works, but it is kept separate from the later production-scale `/var/ncdata` verification.
+- **Justification:** This verifies the complete APP01 → MinIO → restore workflow without affecting live Nextcloud data.

 - **Code used on APP01:**